RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-volumes.md

 ### Volume definition

-Volumes allows you to define Docker Swarm volume.
-Contrary to Data inputs, you need to explicitly mount these volumes to services.
-Volume definition and Data inputs shares the same syntax.
+Volumes allow you to define Docker Swarm volumes.
+Unlike the Data inputs configuration, you need to explicitly mount these volumes to services.
+Volume definitions and Data inputs share the same syntax.

 ```yml
 group_docker_mounts: